My story...the short version...

 Though I knew an awful lot about color already and how important it was, I'd hoped to find someone to help me make sense of all the color decisions I needed to make.
 I never did find that person, but I did discover the International Association of Color Consultants and decided to begin my formal training -- four separate trips to beautiful San Diego where I sat in a hotel conference room for about three weeks total, learning about color, culture, neurology and the structure of the human eye.

-I also found my color tribe, a group of people as obsessed with color as I am, working with color every day.
-Constant communication with my fellow IACC-NA members keeps me in touch with the world of color and how to deliver it with the highest standards to all of my clients.
+I also found a community of peers, a group of people as obsessed with color as I am, working with color every day.
+Constant communication with my fellow IACC-NA members, keeps me in touch with the world of color and how to deliver it with the highest standards to all of my clients.

 My studies with the IACC really made my left-brain happy!
 Based on the human response to color -- both psychological and physiological -- it's not about what's pretty or what's in style, though data points like those do need to be considered as part of the overall equation.
 My training is science-based, and yes I do read all the decorating magazines to stay on top of what's new, but the science of color remains the foundation of my work!